Taro leaves are edible greens that have been enjoyed in many parts of Asia and the Pacific for centuries.

 The leaves contain a variety of minerals and vitamins that work to boost the body’s energy levels.

-Additionally, they are rich in fiber, which helps keep you full for longer periods of time.
+Additionally, they are rich in fiber, which helps keep you full for longer periods.

 The potassium in taro leaves is especially good for giving you energy because it helps control how your muscles contract and how much fluid is in your body.